 Now the obvious question is; which one of the two (green tea or white tea) is better?
 While some loyal fans swear by green tea, others have genuine reasons to opt for white tea.
 To know more about their benefits, one first needs to know, what are green and white tea?

-Also, green tea undergoes more processing compared to the white tea.
-In the case of green tea, the leaves are first withered, followed by steaming or frying (pan frying).
+Also, green tea undergoes more processing compared to white tea.
+In the case of green tea, the leaves are first withered, followed by steaming or frying (pan-frying).
 Next, there is rolling, shaping, and finally drying of the leaves.
 In the case of white tea, the processing is simple and involves steaming followed by drying of the leaves.

 The health benefits of green tea Vs white tea